tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 There are two equivalent ways to see the intent of the rebased commit.

-* The difference between the middle hunk (labelled "merged common ancestors") and the bottom hunk (labelled with the commit description, "Add foo 5")
+* The difference between the middle hunk (below "merged common ancestors") and the bottom hunk (above the commit description, "Add foo 5")

-* The output of `git show REBASE_HEAD` (this is generally easier to read, but more verbose as it also contains diff information about non-conflicting parts of the patch).
+* The output of `git show REBASE_HEAD` (this is generally easier to read, but more verbose as it also contains diffs relating to non-conflicting parts of the patch).
 In this case it shows

 ```